akloeber/intellij-filtering-bug/README.md

-# Filtering of Maven property property project.parent.basedir does not work withuin IntelliJ
+# Filtering of Maven property property `project.parent.basedir` does not work within IntelliJ

 IntelliJ IDEA does not recognize Maven property `project.parent.basedir` during filtering although it does filter properties `project.basedir` or `project.parent.artifactId` in the same file correctly.